Leefranklyn/chat-mundus/README.md

 > ### Commit Categories:

-> - _build:_ Changes that affect the build system or external dependencies (example npm)
+> - _build:_ Changes that affect the build system or external dependencies (example np
 > - _docs:_ Documentation only changes
 > - _feat:_ A new feature
 > - _fix:_ A bug fix